-Apple's newest version of the iPhone and iPad software - iOS 11 - is arriving on 19 September 2017.
+Apple's newest full version of the iPhone and iPad software - iOS 11 - arrived on 19 September 2017, bringing dozens of cool new features.
+But a number of smaller point updates have been rolled out since then, adding tweaks and important security fixes.

-In this article we take you through how to download, install and run the latest version of iOS on your iPhone and iPad, as well as potential problems you may encounter, and whether you should let Apple update your iPhone or iPad for you overnight.
+In this article we show how to download, install and run the latest version of iOS on your iPhone and iPad, as well as potential problems you may encounter.
+If you do, take a look at What to do if you can't update iOS.

 1) Back up your data